 - 2 ounces butter (softened to room temperature)

 - Optional: edible gold leaf for decorating

-Pour the heavy cream into a small saucepan and bring it to a boil over medium heat.
+In a small saucepan, pour the heavy cream and bring it to a boil over medium heat.
 Once boiling, immediately pour the hot cream over the chopped chocolate.
-Let the cream soften the chocolate for one minute, then whisk everything together until the chocolate is melted.
+Let the cream soften the chocolate for 1 minute, then whisk everything together until the chocolate is melted.
 The mixture will be very thick.